-The BNRC meets at least once a year and additionally whenever its Chairman or the Board of Directors deem necessary.
-In addition to the formal meetings, BNRC members keep in touch through various forms of long distance communication.
+The BRC meets at least once every year and additionally whenever its Chairman or the Board of Directors deem necessary.
+In addition to the formal meetings, BRC members keep in touch through various forms of long-distance communication.
 Minutes are kept of all meetings of this Committee.

-During 2018, 3 (three) meetings of the BNRC were held, with an overall attendance rate of 92%.
+During 2019, 3 (three) meetings of the BRC were held, with an overall attendance rate of 93%.